DoTheEvo/XCPng-basics/README.md

   The thing is that I had 3 lenovo miniPCs at that time and every single one of them had this issue.
 Debian 12 ISO and template also had that issue.<br>
   Any change to the setup **solved the problem**.
-  Replacing the ssd with a different larger brand-name nvme ssd;
+  Replacing the ssd with a larger brand-name nvme ssd;
   creating ISO SR on a different drive; switch to a sata ssd;
   using nfs share for ISOs; switching to bios;...<br>
   Probably some weird quirk with uefi and ext3 and a small nvme ssd or something.
 * igpu **passthrough** of ryzen 4350GE is not working at all, ThinkCentre M75q Gen 2.
-* igpu **passthrough** of i5-8400T had poor performance, ThinkCentre M720q.<br>
+* igpu **passthrough** of i5-8400T had a poor performance, ThinkCentre M720q.<br>
   I am starting to wonder if my initial test with i3-9100 of the passthrough really worked as well as I remember it working.<br>
   Will keep testing when I get some intel based machines in hands as right